Joker (2019 film): Cultural impact

 During a Five Star Movement event in October 2019, Italian comedian and politician Beppe Grillo gave a speech wearing the Joker's makeup.
 Yusuke Kawai, a candidate for governor of Chiba Prefecture, appeared on NHK with a Joker costume in 2021.
 References to the character were also found in anti-government protests worldwide.
 During the 17 October Revolution, a group of graffiti artists called Ashekm painted a mural of the Joker holding a Molotov cocktail and it was also reported that there was a Joker facepaint station at the protests in Beirut.
-In Los Ángeles, Chile, during the 2019–2022 Chilean protests, the phrase "We are all clowns", which is adopted by Gotham City protesters in the movie, was written at the foot of a statue.
+In Los Ángeles, Chile, during the Social Outburst protests, the phrase "We are all clowns", which is adopted by Gotham City protesters in the movie, was written at the foot of a statue.
 In Hong Kong, protesters challenged an emergency decree prohibiting the wearing of masks by wearing those of fictional characters such as the Joker.
 In France, during the Yellow Vest Protests, firefighters donned Joker makeup holding placards.
 In 2020, during the George Floyd protests, Argentine president Alberto Fernández compared the pictures of the protests to those seen in the film.

 One of the locations seen in the film, a set of stairs in the Bronx, New York City, has been dubbed the Joker Stairs.
 The stairs have become a tourist destination and the subject of Internet memes, with visitors often reenacting the scene from the film in which Fleck dances down the stairs in his Joker attire.
 Ukrainian boxing champion Oleksandr Usyk wore a suit resembling that of Joker in a pre-fight press conference leading up to his fight with Anthony Joshua.

 In 2020, Deadline Hollywood listed it as one of the "21 Most Influential Films Of The 21st Century, So Far," with Pete Hammond describing it as a film "that emerged from a comic book to become a frightening comment on our own dark times, proving the genre from which it came is capable of being taken very seriously indeed."
 It also ranked 39 on Empires list of the "100 Greatest Movies of the 21st Century," saying that "it represented another mature evolution for the comic book movie – and proved that DC adaptations could thrive outside the Marvel-style universe structure."

 Following the shooting of the UnitedHealthcare CEO Brian Thompson in 2024, comparisons were made to the film, such as how the suspected shooter Luigi Mangione became revered by the public following decades of grievances with the American healthcare system and people comparing Thompson's death to the deaths of Murray Franklin and Thomas Wayne at the hands of Arthur Fleck and his supporters in the film.

 In 2023, a Japanese man was sentenced to a 23-year prison sentence for stabbing a train passenger, imitating the scene in which Arthur murders the three Wayne Investments employees who harass him on the subway.